THE Da Nang to Marble Mountains Day Trip Guide No One Should Miss

 Located just a kilometre away from the Marble Mountains ticket booth, lies the serene and pristine Non Nuoc Beach with its long stretches of sandy shores and turquoise seas.

 Though it can be a bit of a challenge to find a free area due to resort ownership along the beach, the effort is worth it.
 Thanks to its shield from large waves, the beach is quite calm and peaceful, making it perfect for sunbathing, swimming, and various adventurous water sports.
-Upon arrival, you will be greeted by a secluded and unspoiled beach that is ideal for strolling, jogging, and reading while taking in the stunning view of the Lady Buddha across the harbor
+Upon arrival, you will be greeted by a secluded and unspoiled beach that is ideal for strolling, jogging, and reading while watching the Lady Buddha across the harbour.

 FAQ